 From first-party essentials like Gears 5 and Forza Horizon 4 to third-party hits like Star Wars: Jedi Fallen Order and Untitled Goose Game, Microsoft's current-gen console has something for everyone.
 There's also the slew of great titles on Xbox Game Pass, as well as a variety of Xbox 360 and Xbox classics that work on Xbox One.

-Best of all, every game on our list will work with Xbox Series X, the powerful next-generation Xbox launching in holiday 2020.
-From epic cinematic adventures to addicting couch co-op multiplayer games, here are the best Xbox One games to play now.
+Even better, every game on this list will work on Xbox Series X, the mega-powerful next-generation Xbox that's set to launch by the end of 2020.
+No matter what you're in the mood to play, here are the best Xbox One games to play now.

 Gears 5 is the biggest and most beautiful entry yet in Microsoft's enduring third-person shooter franchise, and one of the best Xbox One games yet.
 Focusing this time on Kait Diaz and her quest to understand her Locust heritage, Gears 5's ambitious campaign mixes in vehicular open-world exploration to complement the most satisfying and dynamic cover shooting the series has seen yet.
 The game is also bursting with multiplayer content, including the pick-up-and-play Arcade mode, a full competitive suite, a revamped Horde experience with character-specific abilities and a tense co-op Escape mode.
 It's also the best-looking Gears game yet, with striking, colorful environments that pop on the Xbox One S and Xbox One X alike.